nirmalparmarphd/PyCpep/README.md

 ```
 pip install pycpep
 ```
-2. To check a pkg download and a pkg importing for the setup.
+2. To check the pkg download and importing the pkg in python.
 Python 3.8 or higher version is required.
 ```
 $ python